nlyu1/FreeAlgebra/readme.md

 # FreeAlgebra
-## Flexible, high-performance algebraic computations
+## An autodifferentiable libary for symbolic algebra

-`FreeAlgebra` is a library designed for symbolic manipulation of custom-defined algebraic objects.
-Originally designed for Grassmann integration and Clifford algebra.
+`FreeAlgebra` is originally designed for Grassmann integration and Clifford algebra.

 It allows one to define finite freely generated algebras by specifying the commutation relations between generators and conjugation relations.

+Supports non-representable algebras.

 Tips
 `cd build && make clean`
+`CPUPROFILE=main.prof ./main`